To Donate click here

 After retiring from a career as a senior manager in the textile, transport and IT industries, Willy spent 2 years as a Non-exec Director of the George Elliot Hospital.

 His motivation in joining the Friends is to give back to the Trust which supported him and his late wife during periods of poor health.
-He is also a Research Ambassador for the UHCW Trust.
+He is also a Research Champion for the UHCW Trust.

-Chair and Governance Lead
+Chair and Patient represenative

 Brian Cheney